soulgraph/soulscript-spec/README.md

 # Why does this need to exist?

-There's plenty of tooling for developers to build the logic layer, or "hard skills" of their agents.
+There's plenty of tooling for developers to build the logic layer, or the "hard skills" of their agents.
 There's none to give them "soft-skills".
 With soulscript, our goal is to give developers a standardized way to:

 - create agents with distinct personalities that persist across platforms